You depend on your AC to get through summer, so the last thing you want is to realize your AC unit isn’t working. Don’t call a technician just yet.

 Step Five

-The next thing you should do is turn off the furnace breaker and pull the cover off the thermostat to reveal the wires.
+The next course of action in the thermostat’s lifespan is to turn off the furnace breaker, remove the thermostat cover and pull it back to reveal the wires.
 As thermostats use a 24-volt low-voltage transformer, there is no risk of electrical shock.
-That said, it’s a good idea to shut the power down to the unit.
+However, to ensure safety, it’s a wise idea to shut down the unit’s power supply.

 Step Six

 The next thing you should do is take a picture of the thermostat’s wire connection with a digital camera or cell phone.
-This ensures you know exactly how to properly reconnect everything.
+This step is a wise way to mark the progress of troubleshooting.
 Then, locate and loosen the terminal screws labeled “R” or “RH” and “W.”

 Step Seven

 Once the terminals are loose, remove the wires and twist the ends together.
-This step bypasses the thermostat.
-After telling your helper to listen to the furnace, turn the furnace breaker back on.
-If the furnace responds, the thermostat is bad.
+This step bypasses the thermostat circuit, allowing you to diagnose if the thermostat is bad.
+After instructing your helper to listen to the furnace, turn the furnace breaker back on.
+If the furnace responds, the thermostat likely requires replacement – a clear sign that it’s reached the end of its lifespan.